damboeckmaxi/som-visualization-sdh-variants/README.md

 # som-visualization-sdh-variants
-Provides visualizations for different SDH-Variants for SOMs
+Provides visualizations for different SDH-Variants for SOMs.
+Further information is provided in the Jupyter notebook.

 # Prepare application
 * Install requirements before starting, i.e. with ```pip install -r requirements.txt```